 Opposite the Museum can be seen one of the oldest buildings in Derby.
 This is the old Wool Shed, for the export of goods prior to 1964.

 The horse drawn tramway extended from the Jetty down Loch Street as far as the King Sound Hotel site.
 Nearby was a quarry that was used to supply stone for the causeway across the mud flats.
 The tramway finished near McGovern and Thompson’s Store, (now Woolworths).

 Loch Street – Registered National & State Heritage Site

-The Police Station and depot for the Police Horse Patrol was located in Loch Street halfway between the original Town of Derby (established near Numbala Ngunga) and Derby Port, locally known in the early days as "The Point".
+The Police Station and depot for the Police Horse Patrol was located in Loch Street halfway between the original Town of Derby (established at the far end of Sutherland St and Derby Port, locally known in the early days as “The Point”.
 The restored Old Derby Gaol is a tangible reminder of these times and is the oldest building in the town (1906).
 The significance of the Gaol to the Derby community is explained at the site.

 Derby Pioneer Cemetery

 The cemetery is the burial site for Police Constable William Richardson, one of Jandamarra’s victims.
 The book, Jandamarra and the Bunuba Resistance can be purchased from the Derby Visitor Centre.